WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 **Warps have next flags:**

 * **No Vehicles** - (In SMBX this option was named as "No Yoshi") When a playable character will enter into this warp, he/she will exit without a vehicle (Vehicle will be returned when a player will exit from this level).
-* **Allow items** - (In SMBX this option was named as "Allow NPC") With this flag playable character can get the carryed item through this warp.
-Without this flag, items will be leaven about the entrance of this warp.
+* **Allow items** - (In SMBX this option was named as "Allow NPC") With this flag playable character can get the carried item through this warp.
+Without this flag, items will be automatically dropped at the entrance of this warp.
 * **Locked** - This flag will close the door with a lock.
 To open this warp player should take a key.
 When the key was applied, the warp will be opened for entering.
 * **Need a bomb** - This flag will close the door with a lock.
 To open this warp need to explode lock with any explosive projectile, bomb, etc. When an explosion happens around, a warp will be opened for entering.
 * **Special state only** - This flag will disallow entering of players in any states except one special (which defined in the configuration)
 * **Two-way warp** - Allows players entering into this warp from both sides.
+* **Needs floor** - Player will be able to enter this warp when they are standing on a floor.

 **Special flags**

-* **Level entrance** - this option allows to use alone point.
-With this flag impossible to enter in this warp, this warp can be used just for entrance into this level, for example, from a world map or another level with the definition of target warp ID.
+* **Level entrance** - this option allows to use a single point.
+With this flag impossible to enter into this warp, this warp can be used just for entrance into this level, for example, from a world map or another level with the definition of target warp ID.
-* **Level exit** - this option allows to use alone point.
+* **Level exit** - this option allows to use a single point.
 When the playable character enters into this warp, level exiting will be caused.

 **Values and options**